terra-money/terrain/README.md

   --refs-path=<value>    [default: refs.terrain.json]

 DESCRIPTION
-  Start a repl console that provides context and convinient utilities to interact with the blockchain and your contracts.
+  Start a repl console that provides context and convenient utilities to interact with the blockchain and your contracts.
 ```